RichDeBourke/scrollable-week-selector/README.md

 ![Example of the gap problem on IE11 browser](images/IEGap.png)

-My solution was to add a layer on top with that layer's overflow set to auto so that layer would hide the browser's scrollbars.
+My solution was to add a layer on top with that layer's overflow-y set to scroll so that layer would hide the browser's scrollbars.

 #### :hover for devices with both a mouse and touch
 I initially used hover on the scroll container to trigger the thumb and track displaying, but that causes a problem on a touch device.
 Tapping the table caused hover to be "on" and it wouldn't turn off, leaving the thumb/track displayed all of the time.
 That wouldn't have been an issue for me, as I'm using the calendar to switch to a new URL, but in the interest of having a cleaner solution, I wanted something that could turn the thumb/track on and off.